yaya2devops/terraform-beginner-bootcamp-2023/journal/week0.md

   cd $THEIA_WORKSPACE_ROOT
 ```

-Now, instead of duplicating this code in various places, we can simply reference our newly created script like this:
+- Now, instead of duplicating this code in various places, we can simply reference our newly created script like this:

 ```yaml
 before: |
   source .bin/install_aws_cli
 ```

-This approach not only simplifies our workflow but also ensures consistency and ease of maintenance.
+This approach not only simplifies our workflow but also **ensures consistency and ease of maintenance**.

 ### Verifying Your AWS CLI Configuration